Xilinx/foc-motor-ctrl/docs/src/hw_description.md

 ### TSN IP

-The LogiCORE™100M/1G TSN Subsystem IP implements IEEE 802.1 Time Sensitive Networking (TSN) standards and provides a low latency bridged endpoint.
+The LogiCORE™ 100M/1G TSN Subsystem IP implements IEEE 802.1 Time Sensitive Networking (TSN) standards and provides a low latency bridged endpoint.
 The bridged endpoint solution consists of a 3-port switch, two ports connects to the network and one port connects to an internal endpoint.
 In this design, reduced gigabit media independent interface
 (RGMII) interfaces connect to a Marvel physical-side interface (PHY) supporting a maximum bandwidth of 1 Gbps.
 The TSN IP is configured to support:

 * Network Time Synchronization- 1588 Precision Time Protocol (PTP)